middyjs/middy/README.md

  - [`cors`](/docs/middlewares.md#cors): sets CORS headers on response
  - [`doNotWaitForEmptyEventLoop`](/docs/middlewares.md#donotwaitforemptyeventloop): sets callbackWaitsForEmptyEventLoop property to false
  - [`httpErrorHandler`](/docs/middlewares.md#httperrorhandler): creates a proper HTTP response for errors that are created with the [http-errors](https://www.npmjs.com/package/http-errors) module and represents proper HTTP errors.
+ - [`httpEventNormalizer`](/docs/middlewares.md#httpEventNormalizer): Normalizes HTTP events by adding an empty object for `queryStringParameters` and `pathParameters` if they are missing.
  - [`httpHeaderNormalizer`](/docs/middlewares.md#httpHeaderNormalizer): Normalizes HTTP header names to their canonical format
  - [`jsonBodyParser`](/docs/middlewares.md#jsonbodyparser): automatically parses HTTP requests with JSON body and converts the body into an object.
 Also handles gracefully broken JSON if used in combination of
  `httpErrorHanler`.